thomaoc1/XAI-Project/README.md

 Verify using `python verify_dataset.py`

-## Reproducing Using Model Weights
+## Reproducing Using Model Weights and Heatmaps Datasets
 If you have been given the model weights for each model you can create the `model/` directory and move them all into it.
 The directory should look like this:
 ```